Logo

 Shivaji intended to reconcile with his half-brother Venkoji, Shahaji's son by his second wife, Tukabai, who ruled Thanjavur after Shahaji.

-Venkoji's wife Dipa Bai, whom Shivaji deeply respected, took up new negotiations with Shivaji and convinced her husband to distance himself from Muslim advisors.
+Venkoji's wife Dipa Bai, whom Shivaji deeply respected, took up new negotiations with Shivaji and convinced her husband to distance himself from his Muslim advisors.

 Putalabai, the childless eldest of the surviving wives of Shivaji committed sati by jumping into his funeral pyre.

-Shivaji's reign stimulated the deployment of Marathi as a tool of systematic description and understanding.
+Shivaji's reign stimulated the deployment of Marathi as a systematic tool of description and understanding.

 Shivaji commissioned one of his officials to make a comprehensive lexicon to replace Persian and Arabic terms with their Sanskrit equivalents.